-We offer classroom resources for teaching and learning robot autonomy.
-These materials have been used at MIT, ETH Zurich, the University of Montreal, and 170+ universities worldwide.
+We offer university-level classroom resources for teaching and learning robot autonomy.
+These materials have been used at MIT, ETH Zurich, the University of Montreal, amongst 200+ universities worldwide.

 The Duckietown curriculum is structured in “modules”, each of which is supported by several types of materials to reinforce it.